guilhermecortes/football/README.md

 Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.

 ## Populate the database
-The given file `data.csv` was added to this project, and it's available to populate the database using the `seeds`.
+The file `data.csv` was added to this project, and it's available to populate the database using the `seeds`.
 To populate the database you need to run this command:
 ```